One dead in crash after police chase in Taranaki

 The Independent Police Conduct Authority is investigating.

-Today's death follows another chase in March when three people were killed after a driver fled police.
+Today's death follows a chase in March when three people were killed after a driver fled police.

-An innocent member of the public, Carmen Marie Yanko, was one of the victims when the fleeing driver crossed the centre line and crashed head-on into her car near Nelson.
+An innocent member of the public, Carmen Marie Yanko, died when the fleeing driver crossed the centre line and crashed head-on into her car near Nelson.

 Police have been criticised for their pursuit policy, as the public debates the need for high-speed police pursuits and calling on police to review their policy to prevent more needless deaths.